Philippa Spurway Interior Architect

 Faik Our Stonemason

-This is Faik another of our really gifted stonemasons.
-He is cooling down under the shade from the tree.
+This is Faik, another one of our truly gifted stonemasons.
+He's cooling himself down under in the shade of my largest tree - a Košćela (Celtis australis).

 63B2734B-53F7-4043-A7CD-755D88C6FDE0_1_105_c